Its-RDJ/Insert-Interactive-Discord-Bot/README.md

 # Issues

-If there's any bugs orerror.
+If there's any bugs errors.
 Please open a Issue via github or open a ticket in our Discord. https://discord.gg/Wu66P2kz6z